-Any force feedback wheel will add a whole new dimension of fun to reasonably realistic racing games like Forza Motorsport and Driveclub, but at the price these Thrustmasters are the obvious choice.
+Any force feedback wheel adds a whole new dimension of fun to reasonably realistic racing games (opens in new tab) like Forza Motorsport and Driveclub.
+But at these price, the Thrustmasters are the obvious choice.
 There’s a little gnawing rumble as you fight against the wheel, which is the feel of the motor working, but it’s otherwise great.

 - Read our full Thrustmaster T-GT review

-While those with plenty of cash to spend should definitely consider the T300 RS and its brothers, there’s also a lower-cost version that still has many of the same benefits at half the price.
+Those with plenty of cash to spend should definitely consider the T300 RS and its brothers.
+But there’s also a lower-cost version that still contains many of the same benefits at half the price.

 So, what are the differences between T150 and T300 RS?
 The main one is that while the T300 RS has force feedback driven entirely by belts, the T150 uses a combo of a helical gear system and a belt.